chelle0425/IntPyGMT/README.md

 #### 2. From a _borderless_ png map (in Mercator projection)

 Creates an interactive map from a _borderless_ png image **in Mercator projection**.
-This is not limited to GMT/PyGMT-generated outputs provided that you know the lower-left corner and upper-right corner coordinates of the map.
+This is not limited to GMT/PyGMT-generated outputs provided that the coordinates of the lower-left and upper-right corners of the map are known.

 This works by aligning a matplotlib map on top of a _borderless_ png image.
-User's click coordinates on the matplotlib map is then directly registered and returned as map coordinates.
+User's click coordinates on the matplotlib map are then directly registered and returned as map coordinates.

 ## Getting Started
 ### Installation